Dr. Julian Sommerschuh

 Assistant Professor (Wissenschaftlicher Mitarbeiter)

-I was trained as a social anthropologist at Cambridge (PhD 2019), and I am now a postdoc at Cologne University, where I collaborate with philosophers and anthropologists around the topic of moral change.
+I was trained as a social anthropologist at Cambridge (PhD 2019), and I’m now a postdoc in practical philosophy at the University of Cologne.

 - Sommerschuh, J. 2020.
 From Feasting to Accumulation: Modes of Value Realisation and Radical Cultural Change in Southern Ethiopia.
 Ethnos.
 DOI: 10.1080/00141844.2020.1828971

 - Sommerschuh, J. 2020.
 Legal pluralism and Protestant Christianity: From fine to forgiveness in an Aari community.
 In Legal pluralism in Ethiopia: Actors, challenges and solutions.
 Susanne Epple and Getachew Assefa, eds.
 Pp. 213–34.
 Culture and social practice: transcript-Verlag.
 DOI: 10.14361/9783839450215-011

 - Sommerschuh, J. 2019.
 Whatever Happened to Respect?
 Values and Change in a Southwest Ethiopian (Aari) Community.
 Doctoral Thesis, University of Cambridge, Cambridge.
 DOI: 10.17863/CAM.45917

 - Robbins, J. & J. Sommerschuh.
 2016.
 Values.
 In The Cambridge Encyclopedia of Anthropology F. Stein, S.Lazar, M. Candea, H. Diemberger, J. Robbins, A. Sanchez & R. Stasch, eds. http://doi.org/10.29164/16values

 - Sommerschuh, J. (forthcoming) Questioning Growth: Christianity, Development, and the Perils of Wealth in Southern Ethiopia.
 Journal of Religion in Africa